by Kimberly Blackford

 Dry Marinade – If a big container or storage bag is not the way you want to go for marinating, then why not try a dry rub?
-Create a blend of herbs and spices, like garlic salt, pepper, citrus peel and other herbs and rub them on the outside of the turkey.
+Create a blend of herbs and spices, like garlic salt, pepper, citrus peel, and other herbs and rub them on the outside of the turkey.
 These flavors will soak into the skin of the turkey resulting in a fresh, unique flavor.

 Turkey Injection – If you aren’t a fan of marinating, then try injecting the flavors right into the meat by using an injection process.
-Start by using the same ingredients as a marinade while also including butter for added moisture and inject the marinade right into the meat in various areas of the turkey.
+Start by using the same ingredients as a marinade, while also including butter for added moisture, and inject the marinade right into the meat in various areas of the turkey.
 Injectors have become popular in recent years, so they can be found just about anywhere.

-Salt Water Brining – A brine is a salt water solution with several flavors added such as herbs, apple, onions and citrus or perhaps exotic ingredients like mango, ginger and soy sauce.
+Salt Water Brining – A brine is a salt water solution with several flavors added such as herbs, apple, onions and citrus, or perhaps exotic ingredients like mango, ginger and soy sauce.
 After soaking the turkey, be sure to take the turkey out of the brine for a few hours before cooking so the skin will crisp properly in the oven and never forget to rinse!
-If you do not rinse the brine off and out of the turkey, the meat will be too salty for you guests to enjoy.
+If you do not rinse the brine off and out of the turkey, the meat will be too salty for your guests to enjoy.

 So, your turkey has been seasoned to your liking using one of the various methods above.
 Now, what?
 There are many ways to get that “Norman Rockwell” picture perfect turkey to carry to your Thanksgiving table and here are the most common.